davidvrba/Apache-Spark-for-Data-Engineers/README.md

     * Bucketing
 7. Lab III

-For more information or you can contact directly the lecturer via <a href="http://www.linkedin.com/in/vrba-david" target="_blank"> LinkedIn</a>.
+For more information about the training you can contact directly the lecturer via <a href="http://www.linkedin.com/in/vrba-david" target="_blank"> LinkedIn</a>.